-This information has been prepared to help you fully understand your condition so you will be in the best position possible to work with your physio & follow the steps to your full recovery.
-Understanding the goals of your treatment & having complete confidence in your physio are vital elements of your recovery plan, so if you have any questions then please feel free to ask your physio.
+This information has been prepared to help you fully understand your condition so you will be in the best position possible to work with your physio and follow the steps to your full recovery.
+Understanding the goals of your treatment and having complete confidence in your physio are vital elements of your recovery plan, so if you have any questions then please feel free to ask your physio.

 The rotator cuff is formed by the tendons of 4 muscles: the supraspinatus, infraspinatus, teres minor, and subscapularis.
 As the arm is raised, the rotator cuff keeps the ball of the humerus tightly in the socket of the scapula.
-If this position is not maintained well then the tendons of the rotator cuff may be pinched between the top of the arm bone & the bony “roof” of the scapula.
+If this position is not maintained well then the tendons of the rotator cuff may be pinched between the top of the arm bone and the bony “roof” of the scapula.

 Shoulder impingement syndrome causes generalised shoulder aches in the condition’s early stages.
 It also causes pain when raising the arm out to the side or in front of the body.
 Most patients complain that the pain makes it difficult for them to sleep, especially when they roll onto the affected shoulder.
-If left untreated the pain usually becomes very sharp & movement in your shoulder becomes reduced.
+If left untreated the pain usually becomes very sharp and movement in your shoulder becomes reduced.

 Depending on the impingement severity, recovery can take anywhere from 6 weeks to several months.
 Starting treatment early greatly increases the expected speed of your recovery.

-Inflammation is the redness & swelling that occurs whenever you injure yourself.
+Inflammation is the redness and swelling that occurs whenever you injure yourself.
 Our bodies need inflammation to start the normal healing process but we also need to control it.
 Reducing the inflammation associated with shoulder impingement can help to take away that initial ‘throbbing’ pain that clients describe.
 By reducing inflammation your physiotherapist is able to work a lot more intensively on your shoulder to restore the movement you have lost.

 A major contributing factor in the development of impingement in the shoulder region is tightness of certain muscles, especially the back part of the rotator cuff.
-Restoring full length to these structures is vital to help your current pain settle down & restoring your movement.
+Restoring full length to these structures is vital to help your current pain settle down and restoring your movement.
 It is also an important factor in minimising the chance of problems in the future.

-Techniques your physio may use to restore your muscle length include specific releases, massage, stretches & heat.
+Techniques your physio may use to restore your muscle length include specific releases, massage, stretches and heat.
 A trigger point ball may be recommended to help you work hard on releasing tight muscles at home.

 Your shoulder relies heavily on there being correct balance within your rotator cuff group of muscles to hold your shoulder in the correct position.
 Your muscles that hold your shoulder blade in the right position on your rib cage are also very important for correct movement mechanics in the shoulder.
-Pain & injury alter the function, length & timing of these muscles so the next big goal of your recovery plan is to restore their correct balance.
+Pain and injury alter the function, length and timing of these muscles so the next big goal of your recovery plan is to restore their correct balance.